How to Sell on Amazon in 6 Easy Steps: A Beginner’s Guide

 Connect with third-party services and product feeds | ✓ | N/A |

-Most sellers opt for Professional accounts because of the sales-driving features you get.
+Most sellers opt for Professional accounts because of its sales-driving features.
 But you can always start with an Individual account and upgrade in the future.

 For example, if you’re just dipping your toes into Amazon using retail arbitrage (buying inventory from other sellers at a discount and reselling it for a profit), an Individual plan can get you started with minimal costs.
 But if you’re investing money in wholesale or private label products, the Professional plan is the best from day one.